 n.
 Describe the type of cargo the aircraft is carrying.
 If the cargo is hazardous, please complete details on the type of HAZMAT.
 Note: The HAZMAT Measure/Weight column refers to the Net Explosive Weight (NEW) of the item, not the actual physical weight of the item(s).

-1. The clearance is valid only for the itinerary as approved by PM/GPI and specified in the diplomatic clearance request.
+1. The clearance is valid only for the itinerary as approved by the PM/GPI Diplomatic Clearance Officer and specified in the diplomatic clearance request.

-3. An aircraft may not land at an airport that has not been specified on the diplomatic clearance request and approved in advance by PM/GPI.
+4. An aircraft may not land at an airport that has not been specified on the diplomatic clearance request and approved in advance by the Diplomatic Clearance Officer.
 The port of entry must be an airfield routinely serviced by U.S. Customs and Border Protection (CBP).
 It is the responsibility of the foreign government to submit a complete manifest of both crew and passengers to CBP at the port of entry prior to arriving in-country.
 Failure to do so could result in the mission being delayed until all persons have been properly vetted.

 a.
 Washington National-Ronald Reagan Airport (KDCA) is NOT authorized for arrival or departure of foreign state aircraft.